rafael-santiago/kryptos/doc/INTERNALS.md

 ```

 So the input bytes [0], [1], [2] and [3] will be loaded into block[0].
 The input bytes [60], [61], [62] and [63] will
 be loaded into block[15].
 Yep!
-Now that you understood it seems pretty boring, huh? :)
+Now you understood and now it seems pretty boring, huh? :)

 The Merkle-Damgard construction also needs a padding step during the current block processing (if the current is the last block)
-and depeding on the size of the block this padding must happen in two "acts".
+and depeding on the size of the block this padding must happen in "two acts".
 Look the SHA-1 block processing code:

 ```c
 static void kryptos_sha1_do_block(struct kryptos_sha1_ctx *ctx) {